TomStuart92/TomStuart92.github.io/_posts/16-10-09-ReactJS.md

 export default base;
 ```

 Then whenever we want to save we can just use `base.syncState`.
 In the snippet below we've used the `componentWillMount` event hook which is called just before the component is rendered.
+We give it an empty render function as every element needs one.

 ```javascript
 class App extends React.Component {